mghotbi/DspikeIn/README.md

 ## Preprocessing for Scaling Factor Calculation

-If you are using OTUs and have only one OTU rooted from the spiked species, you can skip this preprocessing step.
-Follow the steps below to estimate the success of spike-in, particularly check if you have any samples with under or over-spikes.If the spiked species appear in several ASVs, check their phylogenetic distances and compare them to the reference sequences of your positive control.
-If the spiked species of interest has gene copy number variations and you prefer not to sum their abundances, use the `max` option instead of `sum` to combine these ASVs under a single taxon, simplifying data processing.
+If the spiked species appear in several OTUs/ASVs, check their phylogenetic distances and compare them to the reference sequences of your positive control.

 ```r